 - free from BPA

 Baby bottles come in a variety of shapes, and each design is meant for a specific baby’s need.
 Choose the bottle shape that best suits your baby’s needs, not the one you like!

 The standard baby bottle has a traditional design with a straight neck.
 Most babies accept them fine.
 Particularly babies who are bottle-feeding exclusively usually do not have problems with this shape.

 You can get them almost anywhere, and are available in plastic, glass, or stainless steel.

-Because of a basic shape, standard baby bottles fit into most bottle warmers and sterilizers without a problem as well.
+Because of their basic shape, standard baby bottles fit into most bottle warmers and sterilizers without a problem as well.

 Wide-neck baby bottles are smaller and wider than the traditional model.
 The purpose of their design in preventing nipple confusion.
 As such, they are perfect for nursing babies who switch back and forth between breast and bottle feeding frequently.

-The wide neck makes cleaning easier from the traditional bottle.
+The wide neck makes cleaning easier than the traditional bottle.